-Restrictions on the use of online marketplaces are often imposed in selective distribution systems.
-Section 4.6.2 sets out the criteria under which a selective distribution system falls outside the scope of Article 101(1), namely when (i) resellers are chosen on the basis of objective criteria of a qualitative nature that are laid down uniformly for all potential resellers and not applied in a discriminatory fashion, (ii) the characteristics of the contract goods or services necessitate a selective distribution network in order to preserve their quality and ensure their proper use and (iii) the criteria laid down do not go beyond what is necessary.118 Especially in instances where the supplier does not enter into an agreement with the online marketplace and is thus unable to ensure that the marketplace meets its selection criteria, a restriction or ban on the use of online marketplaces may fulfil the above criteria and thus be appropriate and not go beyond what is necessary to preserve the quality and ensure the proper use of the contract goods or services.
-However, in cases where a supplier includes the operator of an online marketplace as an authorised distributor in its selective distribution system, or, where it restricts the use of online marketplaces by some authorised distributors but not others, or where it restricts the use of an online marketplace, but uses that marketplace itself to distribute the contract goods or services, restrictions on the use of such online marketplaces would appear unlikely to fulfil the requirements of appropriateness and necessity.
+Restrictions on the use of online marketplaces are often agreed in selective distribution systems.
+Section 4.6.2 sets out the criteria according to which a selective distribution system may fall outside the scope of Article 101(1) of the Treaty174.
+In instances where the supplier does not enter into an agreement with the online marketplace, the supplier may be unable to verify that the online marketplace meets the conditions that its authorised distributors must fulfil for the sale of the contract goods or services.
+In that case, a restriction or ban on the use of online marketplaces may be appropriate and not go beyond what is necessary to preserve the quality and ensure the proper use of the contract goods or services.
+However, in cases where a supplier appoints the operator of an online marketplace as a member of its selective distribution system, or where it restricts the use of online marketplaces by some authorised distributors but not others, or where it restricts the use of an online marketplace, but uses that online marketplace itself to sell the contract goods or services, restrictions on the use of those online marketplaces are unlikely to fulfil the conditions of appropriateness and proportionality175.

+Where a selective distribution falls within the scope of Article 101(1) of the Treaty, the vertical agreement and any restrictions on the use of online marketplaces must be assessed under Article 101 of the Treaty.

-The possible risks to competition arising from restrictions on the use of online marketplaces are a reduction of intra-brand competition at the distribution level and the foreclosure of distributors, notably small and medium ones, to the extent that distributors are deprived of a potentially important sales channel.
+The main risk to competition arising from restrictions on the use of online marketplaces is a reduction of intra-brand competition at the distribution level.
+For instance, certain authorised distributors, such as small or medium-sized buyers, may

-To assess the possible anti-competitive effects of restrictions on the use of online marketplaces, it is first necessary to assess the degree of inter-brand competition.
-As set out in section 8.1.1. of these Guidelines, sufficient inter-brand competition can in principle mitigate any loss of intra-brand competition.
-For this purpose, the market
+173 See Case C-230/16 - Coty Germany, paragraphs 64 to 69.

-118 Judgment in Case C-230/16 Coty Germany GmbH v Parfümerie Akzente GmbH ECLI:EU:C:2017:941, paragraphs 24 to 36.
+174 See Case C-230/16 - Coty Germany, paragraphs 24 to 36.

+175 See paragraphs (147) to (150) of these Guidelines; and Case C-230/16 - Coty, paragraphs 43 to 58.

+rely on online marketplaces to attract customers.
+Restrictions on the use of online marketplaces may deprive those buyers of a potentially important sales channel and reduce the competitive constraint they exert on other authorised distributors.

-position of the supplier and of its competitors should be taken into account.
-Second, it is necessary to take into account the type and scope of the restrictions on the use of online marketplaces.
-For instance, a ban on all sales through online marketplaces is more restrictive than a restriction on the use of particular online marketplaces or a resquirement to only use marketplaces that meet certain qualitative criteria.
+To assess the possible anti-competitive effects of restrictions on the use of online marketplaces, it is first necessary to assess the degree of inter-brand competition, as a reduction of intra-brand competition is by itself unlikely to lead to negative effects for consumers if inter-brand competition is strong at the supplier and distributor levels176.
+For this purpose, the market position of the supplier and of its competitors should be taken into account.
+Secondly, it is necessary to take into account the type and scope of the restrictions on the use of online marketplaces.
+For instance, a ban on all sales through online marketplaces is more restrictive than a restriction on the use of particular online marketplaces or a requirement to only use online marketplaces that meet certain qualitative criteria.
 Third, the relative importance of the restricted online marketplaces as a sales channel in the relevant product and geographic markets should be taken into account.
-Lastly, it is necessary to take into account the cumulative effect of any other restrictions on online sales or advertising imposed by the supplier.
+Lastly, the cumulative effect of any other restrictions on online sales or advertising imposed by the supplier should be taken into account.